zachuorice/sap-js/DESIGN.md

 ### SAP Track List (Frontend)
 This component displays a list of tracks which are linked to a SAP Playlist.
 Each track can also have an associated expandable frame which will contain additional info about the track.

+## Design Notes
+### MVC Refactor
+A refactor that splits up the code into a model/controller and view setup would work well.
+The controller code would handle actions and passing data to and from the view, while the view would be responsible for responding to user input with the appropriate actions.

+This would allow for entirely custom players, rather than the fairly inflexible UI component architecture that we have at the moment.